vickyGeo/jitsi_meet/README.md

 #### Support us using our patreon account. https://www.patreon.com/Gunschu

-This is a copy of official [jitsi_meet](https://pub.dev/packages/jitsi_meet) package I copied just to adjust few things and use it.
+This is a copy of official [jitsi_meet](https://pub.dev/packages/jitsi_meet) package.
+I copied it just to adjust few things and use it.
 I have no intention of making any type of profit out of this code-source.

 Jitsi Meet Plugin for Flutter.
 Supports Android, iOS, and Web platforms.